The best pH meter to test soil conditions

 • Not really accurate, especially in alkaline soils

-3. Best professional pH meter: Hanna Instruments HI 9813-6N Waterproof pH/EC/TDS Meter
+3. Best professional soil pH meter: Hanna Instruments HI 9813-6N Waterproof pH/EC/TDS Meter

 waterproof temperature meter